-Intellectual Property : Tim Powell
+Intellectual Property, Partner : Tim Powell

-Intellectual Property (Life Sciences): Dr Penny Gilbert
+Intellectual Property (Life Sciences), Partner: Dr Penny Gilbert

-Intellectual Property (General): Simon Ayrton
+Intellectual Property (General), Partner: Simon Ayrton

-Number of Partners: 11
+Number of Partners: 13

-The firm includes some of Europe’s leading patent litigators and the technical expertise at Powell Gilbert is second to none.
+The firm includes some of Europe’s leading patent litigators, with 13 partners, 21 associates and a highly experienced litigation support team.
 Almost all lawyers have technical backgrounds, including many with PhDs or master’s degrees in relevant scientific disciplines.
 The firm advises clients across all technologies and IP rights, including advising on IP licence disputes and providing FTO assessments.

 The firm has played a central role in cases before many overseas courts, including in continental Europe, Scandinavia, the United States (district court and International Trade Commission proceedings), Australia, China, Korea and Japan.

 Members of the firm were actively involved in commenting on the rules of procedure of the UPC and have contributed to training materials for UPC judges, including participation in mock trials.

-Practice Areas: Patent contentious, Life sciences IP, Intellectual property (contentious), Copyright & related rights, Designs, Patent, Trade mark
+Patent contentious, Life sciences IP, Intellectual property (contentious), Copyright & related rights, Designs, Patent, Trade mark

 Life sciences, Medical device, Mechanical, Pharmaceutical, Telecommunication, Technology hardware, Semiconductors, Renewable energy, Fashion & luxury goods, Electronics, Automotive, Biotechnology, Chemical, Artificial intelligence, Robotics, Retail, Furniture, Food & beverage